Survey of Household Spending (SHS)

 Target population

-The target population is the population of Canada's 10 provinces, as well as the territorial capitals of Whitehorse, Yellowknife and Iqaluit, excluding residents of institutions, members of the Canadian Forces living in military camps and people living on Indian reserves.
-In all, these exclusions account for about 2% of the population.
+The target population is resident households of Canada's 10 provinces and the capitals of the 3 territories—Whitehorse, Yellowknife and Iqaluit.
+People living on Indian reserves are excluded, as are institutional households, which consist of groups of people living in collective dwellings (or institutions), such as members of the Canadian Forces living in military camps.
+In total, these exclusions account for about 2% of the population.

-For operational reasons, people living in some remote areas where the rate of vacant dwellings is very high and where the collection cost would be exorbitant, are excluded from collection.
-Also excluded, in addition to people living in institutions, are people living in other types of collective dwellings:
+For operational reasons, people living in some remote areas where the rate of vacant dwellings is very high and where the collection cost would be exorbitant are excluded from collection.

 Instrument design

-When this new collection model was introduced, each of the expenditure items covered by the SHS was assigned to a collection mode: questionnaire, expenditure diary or both.
-For the questionnaire items, a recall period of one, three or twelve months, last payment, or four weeks, was also selected.
-The choice of recall period for each item was largely based on the results of qualitative tests, on international best practice and on studies of estimate variability when reference periods were shortened.
-These studies were based on the data from the Consumer Expenditure Survey conducted by the U.S. Bureau of Labor Statistics.
+When this new collection model was introduced, each of the expenditure items covered by the SHS was assigned to a collection mode: the questionnaire or the diary.
+For the questionnaire items, a recall period was also selected: 1, 3 or 12 months; last payment; or four weeks.
+The choice of recall period for each item was largely based on the results of qualitative tests, international best practices and studies of estimate variability when reference periods were shortened.
+These studies were based on data from the Consumer Expenditure Surveys conducted by the U.S. Bureau of Labor Statistics.

-In 2021, SHS collection moved from a computer-assisted personal interviewing (CAPI) to a self-completed questionnaire (EQ) following the health measures restrictions of the COVID 19 Pandemic.
+In 2021, SHS collection moved from computer-assisted personal interviewing to a self-completed electronic questionnaire, following the public health measures taken for the COVID-19 pandemic.
 The diary was sent to respondents by mail.
+The collection strategy for the 2023 SHS was the same as that for the 2021 SHS, except for Iqaluit, where in-person interviews were conducted for the whole sample.

 Sampling